Gully Boy: Critical response

 Ranveer Singh and Alia Bhatt received critical acclaim for their performances in the film.

 Gully Boy received positive reviews, with praise for the storyline, direction, music, screenplay, and performances (particularly Singh, Chaturvedi, Varma and Bhatt).

 Anna M. M. Vetticad of Firstpost gave Gully Boy four stars out of five, writing, "Ranveer Singh and Alia Bhatt are devastatingly good in Zoya Akhtar's ultimate anthem for the rebel".
-Raja Sen of Hindustan Times called it "the first great Hindi film of 2019", while Taran Adarsh of Bollywood Hungama called it "Akhtar’s best film to date".
+Raja Sen of Hindustan Times gave the film 4 out of 5 stars and said, "Zoya Akhtar’s Gully Boy, an underdog story shining a light on India’s incipient hip-hop subculture, is the first great Hindi film of 2019 and a rousing celebration of spunk.
+The writing is enthralling, the texture fantastic, and this world is a revelation.
+Here are characters without room to breathe who express themselves breathlessly, through a style of music that has always belonged to the marginalised.
+Dissent finds a way — and a beat."
+Taran Adarsh of Bollywood Hungama called it "Akhtar’s best film to date".
 Rachit Gupta of The Times of India also gave four stars.
 Sukanya Verma of Rediff.com also gave four stars.
-Livemint wrote, "It’s a hard-won transformation – bohot hard – and it rings true".
+Uday Bhatia of Mint wrote, "It’s a hard-won transformation – bohot hard – and it rings true".
 Anupama Chopra commented, "By the end, I was wiping tears and cheering furiously not just for Murad, but for each one of these characters to find happiness".

 Saibal Chatterjee of NDTV opined, "Gully Boy can be whole-heartedly commended for its craft, fascinating characters and Ranveer Singh.
 He absolutely kills the slow-burning rapper act.
 What's more, he does with a lot of energy to spare."
 Writing for Film Companion, Baradwaj Rangan gave Gully Boy three stars out of five and found it to be "softer than expected, but hugely entertaining and beautifully made".
 Ananya Bhattacharya of India Today rated it three stars out of five.
 Mayur Sanap of Deccan Chronicle also gave it three stars.
 The Wire felt the film dealt with Bollywood tropes.

 Manjusha Radhakrishnan of Gulf News rated the film 4/5 and wrote, "When he breaks down, you break down with him and that’s one of the biggest victories of Gully Boy".
 Among international reviewers, Lee Marshall of Screen International wrote, "Singh busts rhymes with the best of them in this energetic, entertaining film".
 Peter Bradshaw of The Guardian gave the film three stars of five.
 Deborah Young of The Hollywood Reporter commended Akhtar for her direction.
 Anita Iyer of Khaleej Times rated the film four stars out of five.
 Jay Weissberg of Variety wrote, "Zoya Akhtar's most accomplished film to date is a mainstream rap musical about a Muslim guy from working-class Mumbai determined to break free from the strictures of expectation and class, all served up with generous helpings of deftly written hip-hop lyrics and a largely well-woven narrative" starring "Ranveer Singh in all his charms."
-Raja Sen of NDTV gave the film 4 out of 5 stars and said, "Zoya Akhtar’s Gully Boy, an underdog story shining a light on India’s incipient hip-hop subculture, is the first great Hindi film of 2019 and a rousing celebration of spunk.
-The writing is enthralling, the texture fantastic, and this world is a revelation.
-Here are characters without room to breathe who express themselves breathlessly, through a style of music that has always belonged to the marginalised.
-Dissent finds a way — and a beat."